Our workshop will be closed December 24th & 25th, closing at noon on December 31st, and closed January 1st.

 Because strings are such an important part of how a harp functions and sounds, we focus a great deal of attention on them!
 Following is some general information about harp strings, as well as specifics about the strings we make for Dusty harps.

-It is possible to tune a harp in a key other than C, but there are a few caveats.
-It is generally not a good idea to tune the strings any higher, since that puts more tension on the soundboard, neck and body, and the harp may not be designed to withstand that much tension.
-So tuning to the key of A, for example, which requires you to raise the F, C and G strings by a half step, could be risky.
+It is common to tune harps in other keys, and you can experiment with that as long as you keep a couple of principles in mind.
+It is generally not a good idea to tune the strings any higher, since that puts more tension on the soundboard, neck, and body, and the harp may not be designed to withstand that much tension.
+So tuning to the key of A, for example, which requires you to raise the F, C, and G strings by a half step, could be risky.

-You can safely tune the strings lower than C major, and in fact, E-flat major, which lowers the B, E and A strings by a half step, is a common and versatile open tuning.
-If you go too low, however, you'll probably notice that the strings feel a bit loose and don't have the same quality of tone.
+You can safely tune the strings lower than C major, and in fact, E-flat major, which lowers the B, E, and A strings by a half step, is a common and versatile open tuning, allowing access to a range of both flat and sharp keys using the sharping levers.
+If you tune too low, however, you'll probably notice that the strings feel a bit loose and don't have the same quality of tone.

 Unless it is a special order, our harps come standard with nylon strings.
 That means they have nylon monofilament strings in the mid and treble range, coupled with various wound strings in the bass (see below for details).
 From the start, we designed our harps to perform particularly well and sound beautiful with nylon strings.